ex-man/GeneralInsurance_Class/Planning.md

 This class is designed for up to 25 people (with 25 computers).
 It will cover 6x 90min class.
 More details to follow...

 # What should we do
-## Brainstor more on the content of individual classes
+## Brainstorm more on the content of individual classes
  *GOAL: Structure of the class to be set up by the end of November*
 ### Content:
 ... to be provided ...